go-gorm/gorm.io/pages/docs/error_handling.md

 Error handling in GORM is different with idiomatic Go code because of its chainable API, but it is still fairly easy to do that.

-If there are any error happened, GORm will set it to `*gorm.DB`'s `Error` field, you could check it like this:
+If there are any error happened, GORM will set it to `*gorm.DB`'s `Error` field, you could check it like this:

 ```go
 if err := db.Where("name = ?", "jinzhu").First(&user).Error; err != nil {